sanduteo95/Compiler-Construction/README.md

 I have also added a very easy way of counting steps, but not with the help of a monad.
 If you run all the tests, you'll be able to see the number of steps and time required for both the optimised and non-optimised compilers.

 If you run the program with the option "-o" (which isn't compulsory) it'll optimise before it will evaluate, otherwise it will call the evaluator straight away:

+## Interpreter and compiler
+For this part of the assignment, I have managed to implement both the interpreter and compiler for a simple iterative language, including local variables, let statement, as well as if statements and while and for loops.
+The compiler print labels to each jump location, so that the code is easy to read, and has a variety of instructions for each operator and others for moving values around.

+Let statement have variables that are allocated just on the stack, whereas local variables (declared with "var") are located on the heap, but there is also a pointer on the stack to that location on the heap.
+My interpreter and compiler both accept pointers too, which as far as I can see are working fine.

+As for the stack and used registers, I have put register 0 and 1 aside for reading and printing and have only allowed a stack of size 1000, so that values bigger than this value will be situated on the heap.
+I can relax this value if I notice it's not enough for functions that can be evaluated by the previously implemented evaluator.

 ## Tests
 There are fours folders now inside the "test" folder, which contain test cases for each part of the assignment.